UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How do I check Mint Mobile home internet availability in my area?

-Because the service relies specifically on T-Mobile’s 5G network capacity, it is not available universally.
+Because the service relies strictly on T-Mobile’s local 5G network capacity, it is not available universally.
 You must check your specific home address on Mint Mobile’s official website to verify your eligibility.
-Just because you have a strong Mint Mobile phone signal on your driveway does not automatically guarantee your home address is cleared for the dedicated fixed wireless internet service.
+Having a strong Mint Mobile phone signal on your driveway does not automatically guarantee your home address is cleared for the fixed wireless internet service.

 Can I get a refund if Mint Mobile Home Internet doesn’t work at my house?

-Yes, Mint Mobile typically offers a brief money-back guarantee period (historically around 7 to 14 days), allowing you to safely test the signal strength inside your new residence with minimal financial risk.
-We highly recommend testing the connection during the evening hours to ensure it holds up to neighborhood congestion before committing fully.
+Yes, Mint Mobile offers a 14-day money-back guarantee, allowing you to safely test the signal strength inside your new residence with minimal financial risk.
+We highly recommend testing the connection during the busy evening hours to ensure it holds up to neighborhood congestion before committing fully.

 Can I move my Mint Mobile gateway to a different house?

-In most scenarios, no. The home internet service is geo-locked to your registered service address to ensure that the specific local cell tower doesn’t become overloaded.
-If you are moving to a new apartment or house, you must formally update your address with Mint customer service to verify availability at your future location.
+In most scenarios, no. The home internet service is strictly geo-locked to your registered service address to ensure that the specific local cell tower doesn’t become overloaded with traffic.
+If you are moving to a new apartment or house, you must formally update your address with Mint customer service to verify capacity at your future location.

 About the Author